Kids' 3 Fun Things To Do Inside On Rainy Days

 Send the kiddies to wherever you have sofas with removable cushions.

 Often, much of the fun is creating, fine-tuning, and remodeling the boat before (or if) playing ever begins.
 Inevitably, there will be open "deck space."
 Here is where your child will call out to her friends, command the crew, fish, and peer over the water.
-Although you may be seeing floor, your child will see this...
+Of course, the kids will also need to use their imagination to make rules for how they may travel over the ocean water.

 Children and performing are a happy and natural combination.
 If they get rolling with an idea, only a few household items may be needed.
 Props of chairs and other items can expand in one's imagination to be the train, the cave, or whatever is required.
-In the costume area, adult hats and boots and old suit jackets can carry kids to thespian glory.
+In the costume area, adult hats, boots, shirts and old suit jackets can carry kids to acting glory.

 If you are feeling generously courageous, a clothesline in the basement easily transforms to the stage and curtains by use of a few old sheets and about five million safety pins to attach them.
 (Well, let's just say "many.")
 Obviously, this should be done by an older child whom you trust with the pins.
-Many a delightful hour can be occupied by the children in casting, making up, and directing a story.
+Children can spend many delightful hours in casting, creating, and directing a story.

-It will be no difficult chore for you to be the appreciative audience when they are finally ready.
+It will also be great fun for the adults to be the appreciative audience when the kids are finally ready.

 3. Cook Something